alphaiterations/agentic-rag/README.md

 This notebook is a practical, experiment-focused exploration of RAG and agentic RAG for medical content.
 It demonstrates how a tiny routing agent and conditional workflows can make RAG systems more flexible and context-aware while keeping iteration costs bounded.

-If you'd like, I can also:
-- Extract runnable scripts from notebook cells (python modules) and add a requirements file.
-- Prepare a Medium-ready article with images and code highlights derived from this README.
 # agentic-rag
 Agentic RAG